pw4rn3r/ECE382/notes/L2/index.md

 In years past, we've spent the entire semester working directly with assembly.
 A lot of people complained that it's irrelevant - could not be farther from the truth.
 Every single program that runs on your computer followed this process.
 It doesn't matter what language you start in.
 Every single program becomes assembly code.
 They all then are converted to machine code.

-*[Demo - disassemble 'ls' command and show x86_64 assembly]*

-`objdump -d /usr/bin/ls`

-This can be used by computer security folks to analyze malware.
-Or for hackers to analyzer software for vulnerabilities.
-There are people out there looking through lines and lines and lines of assembly code all day to do just this.